Nanocloud/nanocloud/README.md

 - qemuServiceURL (Default to localhost) url of qemu manager service
 - qemuServicePort (Default to 3000) port of qemu manager service
-- qemuMemory (Default to 2048) memory to allocate to your VMs in MB
-- qemuCPU (Default to 2) number of vCPU to allocate to your VMs
 - qemuMachineUsername (Defaults to Administrator) windows account username
 - qemuMachinePassword (Defaults empty) windows account password